pouriaetab/pouriaetab.github.io/README.md

 # Check for missing values helper function
 def null_columns(df):
     """
-    Display columns with missing values in a user-friendly format.
+    Display columns with missing values, the total count, and the percentage of missing values in descending order.

     Parameters:
     - df (pd.DataFrame): The input DataFrame.